fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='danger' title='DUE: Final Essay' text="
-Final Essays should be emailed to me by midnight Friday, May 15th.
+Final Essays should be emailed to me before you go to bed on Friday, May 15th (or perhaps early Saturday morning).
+If you need a few more days, that's fine, but you must email me to let me know (you don't need to ask, just let me know).
+Grades are due in the middle of the week so there isn't much more leeway I can give you.

 See the [final essay guide](final-essay-guide) for more details.
 And review the [revision guide](writing-advice) after you've got a solid first draft!
 "%}